 Dataedo will create column-level data lineage for views and SQL queries based on the script.
 Just leave the "Automatic lineage" option selected during import.

-This function also works for manually added views that was created using a script, as well as for SQL Query objects.
+This function also works for manually added views that were created using a script, as well as for SQL Query objects.

 Supported dialects